python/cpython/Doc/library/tarfile.rst

 The default scheme is ``'surrogateescape'`` which Python also uses for its file system calls, see :ref:`os-filenames`.

-In case of writing :const:`PAX_FORMAT` archives, *encoding* is ignored because non-ASCII metadata is stored using *UTF-8*.
-Storing surrogate characters is not possible and will raise a :exc:`UnicodeEncodeError`.
+In case of :const:`PAX_FORMAT` archives, *encoding* is generally not needed because all the metadata is stored using *UTF-8*. *encoding* is only used in the rare cases when binary pax headers are decoded or when strings with surrogate characters are stored.